bhopals/english-vocabs/skill-set-writing.md

   - Other leaders followed Richard with strong pleas for law and order.
   - There was to be no further violence for the remainder of the season, despite the fact that the Canadiens lost the Championship.

+- Essay - Fighting Hockey Violence Will Give You a Concussions
+  - Specialists in diagnosing and treating concussions should know about the perils of bashing heads against a brick wall
+  - numerous rules in hockey that leave heads inadequately protected
+  - cultivated culture of voilence in professional hockey
+  - Attend an NHL game in any arena.
+When a fight starts, fan througout the building rise, shout, and gesticulate as vigoursly as when a goal is scored
+  - Fighting, however, is to professional hockey as hearts are to Valentine's day.
+  - although the case against fighting, rationally speaking, is overwhelmingly
+  - watch football palyers smash each other and where television is overrun with violence
+  - Alas, such an argument merely refelects Canadian conceit about Americans in general
+  - Fights break out even more frequently
+- Essay - Fair Play and Sportsmanship

+  - At issue is every contest in the question of fair play and sprotsmanship.
+  - We want sport to be pure - to reflect actual skill and achievement.
+  - However, this ideal is rarerly realized.
+  - Sports can be a huge money-making proposition.
+  - It is no wonder that atheletes are motivated to win at any cost - even if that requires cheating at the game.
+  - High-level atheletes train for thousands of hours, and they look for any boost they can get.
+  - Some go beyond vitamins and protein powder to performance-enhancing drugs such as steroids.
+  - These drugs have been banned, not only because of the edge they give athletes but because of the harm they do to the body.
+  - In addition, every technological innovation in equipment, from clap skates to skintight swimsuits that increase buoyancy, is scrutinized to determine whether it is just a step in the evolution of the sport or whether it constitutes an unfair advantage
+  - On the field of play, other actions call into question fairness and sportsmanship
+  - Players indulge in trash talk and physical intimidation to improve their chance at victory.
+  - Other times result can be fixed, either by the judges and referees or by the athletes themselves
+  - Especially when high-stakes gambling is involved or when the honour of a nation stirs patriotic fervour (passion, emotion), the tempetation to break the rules to win overpowers atheletics participants.

+  - Some times what is perceived as cheating differs.
+For instance, the soccer "dive" when players pretend that they have been fouled, is considered part of the game by some players despite the rule against it.
+  - They are unapologetic whether they get away with it or are caught
+  - Such antics are usually criticized.
+  - We have high expectations of sport, expecting both winners and losers to be gracious and accept the outcome of the match